-The net proceeds to the Company from the sale of the 2,000,000 shares of Common Stock offered by the Company hereby are estimated to be \$23,430,000, assuming an initial public offering price of \$13.00 per share, the mid-point of the filing range, and after deducting the underwriting discounts and commissions and estimated offering expenses.
+The net proceeds to the Company from the sale of the 2,000,000 shares of Common Stock offered by the Company hereby are estimated to be \$18,780,000 after deducting the underwriting discounts and commissions and estimated offering expenses.
 The Company intends to use a portion of the net proceeds of the Offering to fund construction of an additional 91,000 square feet of office space on vacant land adjacent to its headquarters.
 The Company used internally generated funds to acquire this parcel in November 1997.
 The Company anticipates that construction and development of the additional office space will cost approximately \$9.0 million, that it will break ground in April 1998 and that it will complete construction in approximately 12 months after construction begins.
 Once the new office space is completed, the Company plans to transfer the building and the underlying real estate to an unaffiliated third party pursuant to a sale and leaseback transaction.
 No assurance can be made that the cost of construction and development will not exceed such estimate, or that the Company will be able to consummate a sale and leaseback transaction with respect to such property.
 Mercury intends to use the balance of the net proceeds for working capital and general corporate purposes.
+A portion of the proceeds of the Offering may be used to pay amounts arising out of an audit by the IRS of the Company's tax returns for the years ended June 30, 1992 through June 30, 1995.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Overview."
 In addition, the Company may use a portion of the net proceeds of this Offering for acquisitions of complementary businesses, technologies or products, although there are currently no commitments or agreements with respect to any material acquisition.
 Pending such uses, the Company intends to invest the net proceeds in short term, investment grade, interest-bearing securities.
 The Company will not receive any proceeds from the sale of shares of Common Stock by the Selling Stockholders.
 See "Business -- Facilities" and "Principal and Selling Stockholders."